TABLE OF CONTENTS

 To log in, you need the URL and your user credentials.

-- Enter the URL as follows: https://app.sensehawk.com/
+- Enter the URL: https://app.sensehawk.com/ in your browser.

-- Enter your username and password.
+- Enter your user ID and password to log in.

 Introduction To SenseHawk Terra